- Do breastfed babies become constipated?

 Could anything in a mother's diet cause constipation via her breast milk?

 Yes, caffeine can cause constipation in babies.
-So, try to limit your intake of chocolate, coffee, tea, and sodas, as the caffeine in these may pass through your breast milk to your baby.
+So, limit your intake of chocolate, coffee, tea, and sodas, as the caffeine in these may pass through your breast milk to your baby.
 Your baby's liver is too immature to break down the caffeine; as a result, this could affect your baby's bowel movements.

 Cow's milk protein can also cause constipation in breastfed babies via the mother's milk.
 Sometimes a mother will need to eliminate all dairy from her diet.
 In the same way, a mother can eat prunes, and this may help to soften her baby's stools.